Waterstone Clinic offers fertility treatments using donor sperm to couples (heterosexual and same-sex couples) and single women.

 Success rates for sperm donation

-We have a 22% live birth rate (number of babies born) from intrauterine insemination using donor sperm.
+We have a 22% success rate of babies born from the procedure using donor sperm.